bbalet/jorani/README.md

 * Set your own contracts and leave types.
 * Calendars of leaves (individual, team, collaborators, etc.).
 * Describe your organization in a tree structure and attach employees to entities.
-* Available in English and French
+* Available in English, French and Khmer (localization is in progress).

 ## Installation